California State Route 125: Route description

+(a) Route 905 near Brown Field to Route 54.

+(b) Route 54 to Route 94 near La Mesa.

+(c) Route 94 near La Mesa to Route 56.

+Route 125 was not fully constructed to extend north to Route 56 as it is defined.

 SR 125 begins as the South Bay Expressway toll road at an interchange with SR 11 and SR 905.
 The route heads north through an undeveloped area, encountering its first toll plaza just before entering the city of Chula Vista.
 The freeway cuts through the Eastlake neighborhood of Chula Vista before leaving the city and turning to the northeast, passing through Sweetwater Summit Regional Park near Sweetwater Reservoir.
 SR 125 intersects with SR 54, where the tolled portion ends.
 SR 54 runs concurrently with SR 125 north to the Jamacha Road exit.
 SR 125 continues north again through the unincorporated area of La Presa.
 The freeway briefly enters Lemon Grove before intersecting with SR 94 and crossing into the city of La Mesa.

 Passing to the west of Mount Helix, SR 125 interchanges with I-8 before continuing north through the city of El Cajon near Grossmont College.
 The freeway continues into suburban Santee, where the route terminates just north of the SR 52 interchange.
 Traffic can continue onto SR 52 or Mission Gorge Road at the terminus.